An historical overview of how this played out over the centuries

 The Origins and Early Development of This Debate

 The Jewish vision.
-The Ancient Jews, who form one key branch in the Western family tree, saw life in terms of personal and collective righteousness which their God YHWH ('Yahweh' or 'Jehovah'?) demanded of them.
-They had their heros (Abraham, Jacob, Joseph, Moses, Joshua, Gideon, David, etc.) and the stories or epics surrounding them.
+The Ancient Jews, who form one key branch in the Western family tree, saw life in terms of personal and collective righteousness which their God YHWH ('Yahweh' or "Jehovah'?) demanded of them.
+They had their heroes (Abraham, Jacob, Joseph, Moses, Joshua, Gideon, David, etc.) and the stories or epics surrounding them.
 But they also had their God-given system of law.
-And together — God, heros and the law — these produced a strong sense of order in Jewish life.
+And together — God, heroes and the law — these produced a strong sense of order in Jewish life.

 In the end the Jews came to see the situation posed in the last-mentioned terms: Yahweh was the only God, the Creator of the universe, the Judge of all.
 There was no Marduke.
 But there was plenty of Divine judgment to be faced.
 Yahweh had used the Babylonians to punish the Jews for their failure to maintain righteousness.
 And with that the Jews turned urgently to studying and practicing the law.

 The Greek Debate.
-At about the same time (500 BC) a number of Greek philosophers were beginning to look past their own older vision of the universe — a world directed by gods and heros — to consider a basic or ‘natural’ order that seemed to underpin all things.
-As life settled down and prosperity increased, this natural ‘order’ of things became more and more obvious — at least to some of the thinkers or 'philosophers' of Greek Ionia.
+At about the same time (500 BC) a number of Greek philosophers were beginning to look past their own older vision of the universe — a world directed by gods and heroes — to consider a basic or "natural" order that seemed to underpin all things.
+As life settled down and prosperity increased, this natural "order" of things became more and more obvious — at least to some of the thinkers or "philosophers" of Greek Ionia.
 But as these philosophers contemplated this natural order they arrived at two distinctly differing conclusions as to how this order worked.
 And this division of opinion on this matter helped produce in part the philosophical dualism that still exists within the West today.